heoelri/adopac/labs/lab2/lab2.md

 ## 2.3 Splitting our pipeline into Stages

-Now that we had a quick intro into jobs we'll now continiue with stages.
+Now that we had a quick intro into jobs we'll now continue with stages.

 > **What are stages?**
 > You can organize the jobs in your pipeline into stages.
 Stages are the major divisions in a pipeline: "build this app", "run these tests", and "deploy to pre-production" are good examples of stages.
 They are a logical boundary in your pipeline at which you can pause the pipeline and perform various checks.
 > Every pipeline has at least one stage even if you do not explicitly define it.
 Stages may be arranged into a dependency graph: "run this stage before that one".
 > Goto [docs.microsoft.com](https://docs.microsoft.com/azure/devops/pipelines/process/stages) to learn more.

 A stage can contain one or more jobs.
-Here's an example how this could look like:
+Here is an example how this could look like:

 ```YAML
 stages: